csqsiew/website/content/research/conferences.md

 **2020**

+Siew, C. S. Q., Castro, N., & Chan, K. Y. (2020).
+Exploring the Phonological Spaces of the English Lexicon of L1 and L2 Speakers: Insights from Network Analysis.
+Poster to be presented at the 61st Annual Meeting of the Psychonomic Society (online).

 Siew, C. S. Q., & Vitevitch, M. S. (2020).
 An investigation of network growth principles in the phonological language network.
 Talk to be presented at the 15th Congress of the International Association for the Study of Child Language.
 Philadelphia, PA, USA. *Conference postponed to 2021.*

 Siew, C. S. Q., Horvath, K., Plunkett, K., & Chow, J. (2020).
 Sleep and Naps Facilitate Semantic Network Growth.
 Poster to be presented at the ICIS Biennial Congress.
 Glasgow, Scotland. *Conference postponed to 2021.*